SFSafeSymbols/SFSafeSymbols/README.md

 ## Usage

-All the system icons are accessible via the `SFSymbol` enum.
+All the system icons are accessible via the `SFSymbol` type.
 They are named similar to Apple's names, but use a lower camel case style and prefix names with leading numbers with a `_` character:

 ```
 c.circle        ~> SFSymbol.cCircle